Edenpartners/EdenChain-Docs/source/Public-Interface-API-Specification_55509016.rst

             -  POST /api

-            Because the actual signup is handled by firebase, EIAM uses it for incidental processing besides email and password information.
+            Because the actual signup is handled by authentication, EIAM uses it for incidental processing besides email and password information.